tinitiateprime/python/python-core-language/python-functions/python_functions.md

 # Call the function
 numbers_list = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 print_even_numbers(numbers_list)
-# Output: 1 is odd
+# OUTPUT: 1 is odd
 #         2 is even
 #         3 is odd
 #         4 is even